special-force-analytic/special-force-analytic.github.io/analyses.md

 <br>

 ## Executive Summary
+* EDA is a very useful way of **exploring the data**.
-* Single Seller View can be used to customise user experience or make informed marketing decisions.
+* Single Seller View can be used to **customise user experience or make informed marketing decisions**.
-* Seller Segmentation can be used to better target specific group of seller to match your desired marketing campaign.
+* Seller Segmentation can be used to **better target specific group** of seller to match your desired marketing campaign.
 * Analysis of one-time customers and returning customers is very important.
-Even though there is a similar pattern in payment method preference of the two groups, returning customers tend to pay with slightly longer installment.
+Even though there is a **similar pattern in payment method** preference of the two groups, **returning customers tend to pay with slightly longer installment**.
-* People who live in the urban area tends to receive the product faster than those who live in the outskirt.
+* **Urban area customers tends to receive the product faster than those who live in the outskirt**.
-* Preference of the product for customer can be varied and may not conform the high-demand or the high number of population living in that region.
+* **Preference of the product can be varied and may not conform the high-demand** or the high number of population living in that region.
-* Comments and ratings are useful to explore the products' feedback and can also be used to support other analyses or target only a particular group of customers.
+* Customers **mostly mention the word 'product'** and majority have **positive feedback for the product from all categories except the security and services**.